 They call it “bokeh”

 More than anything, achieving compelling bokeh starts with understanding the difference between your and camera’s vision the world, and how to leverage that difference in your photos.
 The image’s focus point, its depth of field (a function of the sensor size, f-stop, focal length, and focus distance), and the characteristics of the blurred background (color, shapes, lines) are all controlled by the photographer before the click.

 No special equipment required

-Compelling bokeh doesn’t require special or expensive equipment—if you have a mirrorless or DSLR camera and a lens, chances are you have everything you need in your bag already.
+Compelling bokeh doesn’t require special or expensive equipment—if you have a mirrorless or DSLR camera and a lens, chances are you have everything you need in your camera bag already.
 Most macro lenses are fast enough (large aperture) to limit DOF, have excellent optics that provide pleasing bokeh, and allow for extremely close focus (which shrinks DOF).
-But for those without macro lens, a telephoto lens near its longest focal length has a very shallow DOF when focused close.
+But for those without macro lens, a telephoto lens near its longest focal length is very effective.